 Article Written by Chris Mills, Researcher

-In October 1794, Jacob Burkholder, and his wife, Sophia de Roche arrived on Hamilton Mountain, and were one of the first families to settle in the area.
-The cemetery, located on Mohawk Rd in Hamilton, was established on a portion of land owned by descendants of the original settlers.
-It is believed that as early as the year 1800 the people of the neighbourhood brought their dead to this location for burial.
+In October 1794, Jacob Burkholder and his wife, Sophia de Roche arrived on Hamilton Mountain.
+One of the first families to settle in the area.
+The cemetery, located on Mohawk Rd in Hamilton, established on a portion of land owned by descendants of the original settlers.
+It is believed as early as the year 1800 the people of the neighbourhood brought their dead here for burial.